Volunteer Registration

 • HOT Bar Gate Greeters (Friday evening)

-Working in a buddy system (register with a friend!), Greeter Volunteers fall under the Security Committee and will assist professional security in and around the event site.
-The Greeter volunteers provide a visible security presence and help monitor the event grounds and entrances.
+Working in a buddy system (register with a friend!), Greeters provide a visible security presence and help monitor the event grounds and entrances, in support of the Security Committee.
 Activities and responsibilities include:

 • Greet patrons at gate entrances